Jayhawk2000/AR_Game_DCD_Children/README.md

 # Project Name

-A brief description of what your project does and its purpose.
+A brief description of project does and its purpose.

 ## Table of Contents